 Figure skating is among the most expensive sports to pursue, and the financial pressure on families and skating programs is often extreme.

 You can help by making a gift to the Capitol Skating Fund (CSF) through the Washington Figure Skating Club (WFSC).

-The Capitol Skating Fund is a 501(c)(3) non-profit organization.
+The WFSC is a 501(c)(3) non-profit organization.
 Your gift is tax deductible in the United States to the full extent of the law.
-The Capitol Skating Fund is managed entirely by volunteers and 100% of your gifts go to deserving programs and skaters.
+The Capitol Skating Fund is managed entirely by volunteers from the WFSC and 100% of your gifts go to deserving programs and skaters.

 Your gift may be:

 available to support any of the programs and/or skaters that are recipients of CSF Grants.

 designated for a particular skater or program, recognizing that the final decision regarding allotment of resources remains with the Capitol Skating Fund Committee.

 Any individual or group that has received support from a designated donation is welcome to subsequently apply to the CSF for an unrestricted grant.

 In order to honor Lydia’s lifetime of achievements, the Capitol Skating Fund has established the Lydia Paley Hume Memorial Fund dedicated to nurturing synchronized skating in the Washington DC Region.

 The fund commenced with $25,000 from the Board of Directors of the Capitol Skating Fund.
 The WFSC/CSF will accept donations specifically designated for the Lydia Paley Hume Memorial Fund.